bytecodealliance/cap-std/README.md

  - [`cap-rand`], which provides capability-based access to [random number generators]

+There is also a [`cap-std-ext`](https://crates.io/crates/cap-std-ext) crate available which is maintained independently, and includes further extension APIs for both filesystem APIs (including atomic create/replace on Linux specifically) and passing file descriptors to child processes.

 Cap-std features protection against [CWE-22], "Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal')", which is #8 in the [2021 CWE Top 25 Most Dangerous Software Weaknesses].
 It can also be used to